 2. A disciple must value and nourish her relationships with her children.

-- a.
+a.
 Ephesians 6:4 gives us a "do not" and a "do" for parents: Do not exasperate your children.

-Do bring them up in the training and instruction of the - b.
-Parents can exasperate and provoke their children by being overly critical, overly strict, unnecessarily irritable, by favoring one child over others and even by being inconsistent (James 1:2-8).
+Do bring them up in the training and instruction of the Lord.